 If your face shape is oval…

-Congratulations!
-You don’t even need to ask the question what haircut should I get? because you can pretty much pull anything off, girl!
-Oval is the perfect face shape because your features are fabulously balanced, so you can play around with different styles—from pixies, to bobs, to long and layered cuts.
+Oval is a versatile face shape because your features are fabulously balanced, so you can play around with different styles—from pixies, to bobs, to long and layered cuts.
 Take advantage of your face shape and go be adventurous with your looks!

 Hopefully, you now have a better idea on how to choose a hairstyle that would work for you!